 - The smell of sheets and pillowcases dried in the sun and wind makes for some truly luxurious slumber.

-(Pro tip: If your region has off-peak utility rates, run the dishwasher and do your laundry then.)
+For more savings, find out if your region has off-peak utility rates.
+If so, run the dishwasher and do your laundry at those times.

 Die-hard frugalists make their own laundry soap.
-“Easy, Dirt-Cheap Ways to Make Laundry Detergent” tells all.
+“3 Easy Ways to Wash Away the Cost of Laundry Soap” tells all.

 Erin Huffstetler, who blogs at MyFrugalHome.com, goes one step further: She makes her own four-ingredient dishwasher detergent.
 It takes only a couple of minutes to mix together the washing soda, kosher salt, baking soda and lemon juice, and portion it into molds.
 (Ice cube trays work fine; Huffstetler uses a silicon candy mold.)